-One major indicator that Authority of the Consuls is a MTG card to watch is the disparity between its price on Amazon and TCGPlayer.
-Authority of the Consuls has been consistently a Top 100 best seller in Trading Cards on Amazon.
-While it’s been a $1 card on TCGPlayer for most of its life, Authority of the Consuls was a $4 card at one time when it was seeing consistent sideboard play in two of the better decks in Standard at the time, Copy Cat Combo and Mardu Ballista.
+One major indicator that Authority of the Consuls is a Magic card to watch is the consistent disparity between its price on Amazon and TCGPlayer.
+Authority of the Consuls was consistently a Top 100 best seller in Trading Cards on Amazon.
+While it was a $1 card on TCGPlayer for most of its life, Authority of the Consuls was a $4 card at one time.
+Then, it was seeing consistent sideboard play in two of the better decks in Standard at the time, Copy Cat Combo and Mardu Ballista.
 Copy Cat Combo is no longer a deck, so that has seen its play greatly decline.
 Still, we know that this card can be $4.

 What’s so good about Authority of the Consuls?
 It’s really a bit better version of Blind Obedience, an Enchantment that many players once thought would be a great answer to aggro decks.
 But at two mana, it was often a turn too late.
 Forcing your opponent’s creatures to come into play tapped is huge, and an Enchantment that costs only 1 mana to do this is significantly better.